jerryhgladinet/docs/admin/source/chapter03.rst

     MAC INSTALLATION USING BASH TRANSFORM SCRIPT

-The transform of Mac installation package is done by a bash transform script (transform.sh).
+The transformation of the Mac installation package is done by a bash transform script (transform.sh).
 Prior to the transform, there are some preparation work.

-Step 1 - Acquire Apple Mac Developer Account.
+Step 1 - Acquire Apple Mac Developer Account:

 The Mac Installer (PKG) file will need to be signed by the Apple Mac Developer Account.
 Otherwise the pkg will be blocked by the later Mac OS such as 10.9 or 10.10.

-After you acquire the Mac Developer account, you can download the signing certificates, one for signing application files and one for signing installer package.
+After you acquire the Mac Developer account, you can download the signing certificates, one for signing application files and one for signing the installer packages.

 You can find the name of your certificates from the KeyChain Access application.